farhan310/react-router-jehan/README.md

 - `TimHortons` -> `/th/:adjective`
 - https://reactrouter.com/web/api/Route

 (5) You'll notice thart the `TimHortons` route is different than the rest.
 It has an additional segment following the brand, `:adjective`.
 This is what is known as a `param`.
 We use `params` to pass data through the url, you've seen this before when creating routes with `express`, the concept is essentially the same, the `param` is simply a placeholder for whatever text you put at that position of the url!
-With this in mind, let's modify the `TimHortons` component to read the `adjective` param from the url and display it within the `h3` tag.
+With this in mind, let's modify the `TimHortons` component to read the `adjective` param from the url and display it within the `h3` tag. **note** You will also need to modify the navlink inside of `NavBar` to navigate to the this route with a `param`

 - https://reactrouter.com/web/api/Hooks
 - https://reactrouter.com/web/example/url-params